-CEO and co-founder Dan Rabinowitz said at the launch of the platform in June 2022: "Pre/Dicta helps top litigators understand and apply judicial conduct in a way that humans cannot.
-We believe our motion to dismiss prediction tool, along with other tools to be launched soon, will be an integral part of any top litigator's overall litigation experience." "
+"Pre/Dicta helps top litigators understand and apply judicial conduct in a way humans cannot," CEO and co-founder Dan Rabinowitz said when launching the platform in June 2022.
+"We believe our motion to dismiss prediction tool, along with other tools to come, will become an integral part of any top litigator's overall litigation strategy."

-Launched in 2017 and prior to Pre/Dicta, Gavelytics was the market leader in state court litigation analytics and by 2022 had expanded its geographic coverage to 25 U.S. states, collecting data points not only from judges, but also from law firms, attorneys and litigants.
+Launched in 2017 and prior to Pre/Dicta, Gavelytics was the market leader in state court litigation analytics and by 2022 had expanded its geographic coverage to 25 U.S. states, collecting data points not only from judges but also from law firms, attorneys and litigants.
 This information has now been added to the Pre/Dicta dataset.

 "This deal is a major milestone for Pre/Dicta and the entire field of predictive litigation analytics," Rabinowitz said of Pre/Dicta's acquisition of Gavelytics.
-"By acquiring Gavelytics' state court assets, Pre/Dicta dramatically accelerates the creation of the litigator's holy grail: a predictive product for every lawsuit nationwide."
+"By acquiring Gavelytics' state court assets, Pre/Dicta significantly accelerates the creation of the litigator's holy grail: a predictive product for every lawsuit nationwide."

 So far, judges appear to have avoided becoming targets of artificial intelligence.
 Instead, much of the discussion about the impact of AI on the legal industry has focused on how to make time-consuming manual tasks, such as research or document drafting, more efficient.